QwikDev/qwik/CONTRIBUTING.md

 #### Steps

 - Install the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension in your VSCode.
-- Once installed, you can run the `Dev Containers: Clone Repository in Container Volume` command from the [VSCode Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) and paste the url of your forked repository.
+- Once installed you will be prompted to 'Reopen the folder to develop in a container [learn more](https://code.visualstudio.com/docs/devcontainers/containers) or Clone repository in Docker volume for [better I/O performance](https://code.visualstudio.com/docs/devcontainers/containers#_quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume)'.
+If you're not prompted, you can run the `Dev Containers: Open Folder in Container` command from the [VSCode Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).

 ## Alternative way